Get all the latest data for Sihanoukville

 Are home prices above the long-term average in Sihanoukville as of 2026?

-The recent 12-month price change in Sihanoukville has been roughly flat to slightly negative for most stock, which is well below the double-digit annual gains seen during the pre-pandemic boom years.
+The recent 12-month price change in Sihanoukville looks broadly flat to slightly negative for average stock, which is much weaker than the pre-2020 boom pace and closer to a post-bubble reset.

 Get fresh and reliable information about the market in Sihanoukville